-A girl sits in a crowded subway car, she can't stand to look at her own reflection.
+A girl sits in a crowded subway car.
+She can't stand to look at her own reflection.
 As she looks around, she only notices the loving gestures of other people towards each other, which scares her.
-Every gesture pushes her deeper into anxiety, until she is forced to zoom out into her own mind.
+Every gesture pushes her deeper into anxiety, until she is forced to zoom into her own mind.
 A volcanic eruption destroys the living world of the strange planet.

 The door opens, she has arrived.